 Another reason why it is highly lucrative is that its market is not flooded – not many people are going into the business and the few that are already into it are petty sellers (roadside sellers) and small shops.
-Because these shops refuse to grow you’ll be able to compete with them effortlessly and their customers.
+Because these shops refuse to grow you will be able to compete with them effortlessly and their customers.

 And lastly, another fact why stationery business is a lucrative business in Nigeria its goods are not expensive.
 All you have to do is to buy your stationery goods from wholesalers in bulk and sell them in small quantities to buyers (students, pupils, and teachers).

-But asides from all the facts I’ve mentioned above you can still go further to do the market to do your finding to see things yourself.
+But asides from all the facts I have mentioned above you can still go further to do the market to do your finding to see things yourself.

 Capital Needed to Start Stationery Business

 To start a stationery shop business in Nigeria you will need a capital of about N200,000 to N2M and this is because it all depends on the area or location you are, how much space or shop you want to rent, and how well you want to stock your stationery shop.